openedx/edx-cookiecutters/python-template/{{cookiecutter.placeholder_repo_name}}/docs/decisions/0001-purpose-of-this-repo.rst

 Rejected Alternatives
 ---------------------

-TODO: If applicable, list other viable alternatives to creating this new repo and give reasons for why they were rejected.
+TODO: If applicable, list viable alternatives to creating this new repo and give reasons for why they were rejected.